libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 ## Security

-The multiplexer list carried in TLS ALPN extension field is part of the ClientHello message which is not encrypted.
+The multiplexer list carried in the TLS ALPN extension field is part of the ClientHello message which is not encrypted.
 This feature will expose the supported multiplexers in plain text, but this is not a weakening of security posture.
 In the future when [ECH] is ready the multiplexer info can be